 I had a ball playing these people!
-I am very adept at character and mimicry as I have a phenomenal ear and so was able to put those specific traits that I love to great and funny use.
+I am adept at character and mimicry as I have a phenomenal ear and so was able to put those specific traits that I love to great and funny use.
 I think you get more from people when you tell them a story and make them laugh in the process, I also think that being a Scouser and having that madcap sensibility was part and parcel.

-2# So many characters!
-How did you come up with them?
+2# So many characters, how did you come up with them?

 The process I can’t explain, but I usually start with the voice.
-Now that was aided particularly by the fact that I wrote them and was embolden by not having to guess the writer’s intention, but a lot of it just came to me.
+Now that was aided particularly by the fact that I wrote them and was emboldened by not having to guess the writer’s intention, but a lot of it just came to me.
 The hardest part was playing the older white male.

 3# How were you able to decide each character’s distinguishing traits so the audience would believe them?